HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking whether package ‘phylolm’ can be installed ...
-NOTE
-    ```
-    Found the following notes/warnings:
-      Non-staged installation was used
-    See ‘/home/hb/repositories/future/revdep/checks/phylolm/new/phylolm.Rcheck/00install.out’ for details.
-    ```

 *   checking Rd cross-references ...
 NOTE
     ```
     Packages unavailable to check Rd xrefs: ‘surface’, ‘bayou’, ‘geiger’, ‘caper’